• Home

 • Preheat the oven to 350 degrees Fahrenheit and grease and line two 8 inch cake pans with parchment paper.
 Set aside.

-• In a small bowl, whisk together the sugar and cinnamon for the swirl.
+• In a small bowl, whisk together the ½ cup granulated sugar and 2 teaspoons ground cinnamon for the swirl.
 Set aside.

-• In a large bowl, whisk together the gluten free flour, granulated sugar, baking powder, baking soda, salt and cinnamon until combined.
+• In a large bowl whisk together the 2 ¼ cups multipurpose gluten free flour, 1 cup granulated sugar, 1 ½ teaspoons baking powder, ½ teaspoon baking soda, ½ teaspoon kosher salt and 1 teaspoon ground cinnamon.
 Set aside.

-• In a medium bowl, whisk together the milk of choice, light brown sugar, vegetable oil and vanilla.
+• In a medium bowl, whisk together the 1 ½ cups milk, ½ cup light brown sugar, ½ cup vegetable oil and 2 teaspoons pure vanilla extract.

 • Slowly pour the wet ingredients into the dry and whisk together.
 If it gets too thick, switch to a spatula.